pippinbarr/cart253/topics/functions/functions-with-return-values.md

 Important notes:

-- This is a function with parameters again because we need to provide the two numbers we want to add!
+- This is a function with *parameters* because we need to provide the two numbers we want to add!
 - We calculate the result (`a + b`) and store it in a variable
-- On the final line of the function we *return* the value in our `result` variable by using the special `return` word.
+- On the final line of the function we *return* the value in our `result` variable by using the special `return` reserved word.
 That's what sends the result back out of the function (without it, nothing comes out)

 ## Calling a function with a return value